The State of Redistricting Litigation (July 2017 Edition)

 Discovery is currently underway and the current expectation is that the panel will hold trial in the case late this summer or early fall.

-Update: On May 31, the plaintiffs filed a motion for preliminary injunction, or, in the alternative, summary judgment.
-The defendants’ response to the motion for preliminary injunction is due by June 30.
+On May 31, the plaintiffs filed a motion for preliminary injunction, or in the alternative, summary judgment.
+Independently, the court also asked for briefing on whether the case should be stayed until the Supreme Court rules in Gill v.
+Whitford.

 Key pleadings for Benisek v.
 Lamone can be found here.